writecrow/tag_converter/README.md

 | Good | ```< My Tag : Some Text >``` | Spaces padding tag names & values OK|
 | Good | ```< My-Tag : Some_Text >``` | Underscores & hyphens OK|
 | Bad | ```< My/Tag : Some:Text >``` | Other characters not OK|

-## History

-Corpus linguistics researchers use a markup-like syntax to provide metadata about texts.
-For consumption by applications, this syntax needs to be converted into a more universal, machine-readable format.
-The format chosen was JSON.

 ## Testing
 Unit Tests can be run (after ```composer install```) simply by executing: